Michael Shellenberger: Politics

-Endorsements

-In the 2021 California gubernatorial recall election, he backed recalling Newsom and endorsed former Mayor of San Diego Kevin Faulconer.
+He was the keynote speaker for Genspect's 2022 conference in Denver.
+In 2024, Environmental Progress published "The WPATH Files", a leaked collection of internal discussions among people who maintain the medical standards of transgender health care.
+It was widely covered, including by the Economist.
+The documents revealed discussion over whether very young people could reasonably consent to gender affirming care.
+Critics accused Shellenberger of working with Genspect to release out of context and biased information about transgender people.

 2018 California gubernatorial election

-In November 2017, Shellenberger announced he was running as a Democratic candidate for Governor in the 2018 California gubernatorial election.
-In a field of 27 candidates, he finished ninth, with 31,692 votes (the winner was Gavin Newsom with 2,343,792 votes).
+Shellenberger was a Democratic candidate for governor in the 2018 California gubernatorial election, placing ninth in a field of twenty-seven candidates with 0.5% of the vote, with 31,692 votes (the winner was Gavin Newsom with 2,343,792 votes).

 2022 California gubernatorial election

 Shellenberger ran as an independent in the 2022 gubernatorial election on a platform calling for homelessness reform via removal of encampments and mandatory treatment for drug addiction and mental illness, advocating for water desalination as an answer to California's water shortage, and increasing use of nuclear power, specifically by keeping the Diablo Canyon Power Plant open and building new power plants.
 Shellenberger placed third in a field of twenty-six with 4.1% of the vote.
-HuffPost called Shellenberger a "Centrist" and noted his support for "abortion rights, universal health care, gun safety regulation, a $15 minimum wage, collective bargaining rights, and alternatives to incarceration for drug-related crimes".
+A HuffPost profile called Shellenberger a centrist, arguing that "Shellenberger instead is closer in character to figures like New York Mayor Eric Adams (D), a moderate critic of certain left-wing dogmas".
+The same article noted his support for "abortion rights, universal health care, gun safety regulation, a $15 minimum wage, collective bargaining rights, and alternatives to incarceration for drug-related crimes".
 The Wall Street Journal wrote that Shellenberger is a proponent of school choice initiatives.

+Personal life

+Shellenberger resides in Berkeley, California, with his wife, sociologist Helen Lee.
+Raised by Mennonite parents, and a Congregationalist mother, in adulthood he became irreligious and an existentialist.
+While writing his book Apocalypse Never, he returned to the Christian faith, seeing the religion as a solution to society's "intense hatred and anger".